-Paul McCartney's entire solo catalog will appear online for the first time as part of a "comprehensive relaunch" of the Beatles legend's repertoire, his former record company, EMI Music, said today (MPaul McCartney's entire solo catalog will appear online for the first time as part of a "comprehensive re-launch" of the Beatles legend's repertoire, his former record company, EMI Music, said today (May 14).
+Paul McCartney’s entire solo catalog will appear online for the first time as part of a “comprehensive re-launch” of the Beatles legend’s repertoire, his former record company, EMI Music, said today (May 14).

 EMI Music also confirmed its Parlophone label has retained the McCartney catalog, terms for which were not disclosed.
 Through the planned reissue campaign, albums from McCartney and his group, Wings, will be made available across all digital platforms and in physical formats.